ivanzvonkov/NASAImageSite/readme.md

 # Angular NASA Image Site

 ## What is it?
-Angular site using NASA Image api.
+MEAN Stack site using NASA Image api.
 - Search though NASA images
 - View user created image collections
 - Create private and public image collections (when signed in)